aslepyan/arielslepyan.me/Projects.md

 - NFC based sensing (2020)
   - A. Slepyan and N. Thakor "**Wireless and modular event-based sensing grids using NFC**"

-- NFC based sensing (2020)
-  - A. Slepyan and N. Thakor "**Wireless and modular event-based sensing grids using NFC**"

 - Teleoperation of a UR5 robotic arm with an attached prosthetic hand (3D printed), with soft fingertips and flexible, fabric-based force sensors.
 (2020)

 <img src="/pictures/TeleoperationDiagram.png" width="600" />